mis-coder/av-react-autocomplete/README.md

 - The best part about this autocomplete is that it supports debouncing.

+- It supports navigation through arrow keys.

+- The matching characters are highlighted in the available suggestions.

 - So this component can be really performant when making api hits based on user input.

 ### Steps to run locally: